World Quizzing Championships

-The World Quizzing Championships is an individual quiz contest organised by the International Quizzing Association (the umbrella organisation of various quizzing organisations from more than 25 countries around the world).
+The World Quizzing Championships is an individual quiz contest organised by the International Quizzing Association (the umbrella organisation of various quizzing activities from more than 25 countries around the world).
 The competition has been staged annually since 2003 (since 2004 in more than one country simultaneously) with an increasing number of contestants from an increasing number of nations.
 Since 2006, the competition has been staged on the first Saturday of every June.

-As of 2022, Pat Gibson and Jesse Honey, both from England, hold the title for the highest-scoring quizzers with 186 out of 240 total points.
+As of 2024, Pat Gibson and Jesse Honey, hold the title for the highest-scoring quizzers with 186 out of 210 total points.
+(Although the quiz is out of 240, a player's lowest scoring round was dropped at the time Gibson and Honey played, and so their scores are out of 210 not 240).

 Format

 The World Quizzing Championships are in the form of a written test taken by individuals that is conducted at various points around the globe.
 Each competitor faces the same questions (translated into their mother tongue in many cases) at approximately the same time.
 There are 240 questions, divided into eight categories, and are given out in two packs of four papers.
 The contestants will be given sixty (60) minutes to answer each pack.
 Previously, the rule is that at the end of the allotted time, the papers are marked and each contestant's top seven category scores will be added together to find the winner.
 However, this rule was changed in 2022.
 Instead, all eight papers will be counted to determine the winner.

 The genres and general content areas are a combination of academic and popular culture topics including:

 However, there is a chance that a question will seem to fit into one, two, or even several genres.